 When collaborating in a team with people outside your organization, there are two options for how those people access the resources that you share with them.

 Guest sharing uses Microsoft Entra B2B collaboration to allow sharing and collaboration with people outside your organization by adding a guest account in Microsoft Entra ID for each person.
 Guest accounts can be used for the following:

 - Guest membership in teams, SharePoint sites, and Microsoft 365 groups

 Guests in a team have similar capabilities to regular team members.

 External participants in shared channels

 External participants access shared resources in your organization by using their own Microsoft Entra ID or Microsoft 365 identity.
 This is enabled by Microsoft Entra B2B direct connect through an organizational relationship configured by both organizations.
-Guest accounts are not used in this relationship.
+Guest accounts aren't used in this relationship.

 The primary advantage of external participants in shared channels versus guest sharing is that people outside your organization can collaborate with your users in Teams without having to change their user context.
-When using guest accounts, users must sign out of Teams with their work or school account and sign in again using the guest account.
-Alternatively, they can have a separate copy of Teams running in a private browser session.
-This switching between organizations takes time and can cause users to miss important communications while signed out of a given organization.
+When using guest accounts, users must add those accounts separately in Teams and switch to those accounts in order to interact with people in your organization.

 With shared channels, users can remain signed in to their organization and access channels shared with them from other organizations.
 Shared channels from other organizations are available in Teams alongside the teams and channels in your organization.
-There is no need to switch organizations.
+There's no need to switch organizations.